 The International Advisory Panel (IAP) is responsible for advising on matters that have an impact on the global recognition of Engineering Council standards and the international mobility of engineering professionals.
 This involves advising on the international promotion of the national Register, updating the Board on relevant international developments, guiding the Engineering Council's international activity and identifying suitable representatives of the UK engineering profession to join international committees.
 IAP acts as the National Monitoring Committee for Engineers Europe (previously FEANI) registration purposes and as the responsible Committee for the UK section of International Registers.
-IAP also promotes the flow of communications between the Engineering institutions, including from academia and industry, with international experience and expert knowledge of mobility issues affecting professional engineers and technicians.
+IAP also promotes the flow of communications between the Engineering Council and the institutions on international matters.
+IAP comprises nominees from professional engineering institutions, including from academia and industry, with international experience and expert knowledge of mobility issues affecting professional engineers and technicians.
 The Panel met three times in 2022.